Shadow-Ding/ZDT_info/README.md

 # ZDT_info

-This repository is used for the collection of ZDT function.
+This repository is used for the information collection of ZDT function.